Faculty Handbook: Vancouver Campus

 Full-Time Faculty

 Payment of salary is made semi-monthly by direct deposit.
-Payment of overloads is made at the end of the summer term of the academic year.
+Overloads are paid at the end of the summer term of the academic year.

 Adjunct Faculty

 Compensation for adjunct contracted faculty is based on a flat rate for the Vancouver campus irrespective of faculty members' academic credentials.
-Vacation pay will be paid at a rate of 4% of the contracted salary on each payday.
-Upon the sixth year of employment, the vacation pay rate shall increase to 6%.
-All expenses incurred by the adjunct faculty member is paid by him/her.
+Vacation pay will be paid at a rate of four percent of the contracted salary on each payday.
+Upon the sixth year of employment, the vacation pay rate shall increase to six percent.
+All expenses incurred by the adjunct faculty member are to be paid by them.
 No other payments or compensation from New York Tech will be made unless agreed to and approved in writing by the institution.

 Faculty Evaluation Criteria